Western University Profile

-Indigenous Services (IS), part of the Student Experience, strives to be a home away from home for Aboriginal learners.
-You can talk with counsellors, meet other students, and join in activities and cultural events.
+Indigenous Services (IS), part of the Student Experience, strives to be a home away from home for Indigenous learners.
+You can talk with our academic advisor, cultural counsellor or Visiting Elders; meet other students; and join in activities and cultural events.
 Below are just some of the services you’ll find through Western’s Indigenous Services.
-For more information, see their View Book, or contact the Liaison Admission Coordinator at email@example.com.
+For more information, read the Indigenous View Book, or contact the Indigenous Liaison Admission Coordinator.

-The IS Learning Resource Centre is a vital space on campus for Indigenous students and communities to come together, and nurture a sense of belonging.
-You can visit the centre to access its computer lab, kitchen facilities, lounge area, quiet study space, Elder’s office, quiet meditation room, and more.
+The Indigenous Services space is a vital space on campus for Indigenous students and communities to come together and nurture a sense of belonging.
+You can visit the centre to access its computer lab, kitchen facilities, lounge area, quiet study space, Elder’s office, quiet meditation room and more.

 You can access a wide range of IS Program and Services:

-Cultural and social programming on campus includes Visiting Elders, smudging, drumming/singing groups, teaching/sharing circles, corn soup lunches, and monthly dinner/socials.
+Cultural and social programming on campus includes Visiting Elders, smudging, drumming/singing groups, teaching/sharing circles, corn soup lunches and monthly dinners/socials.

-Recruitment, Admission, and Transition provides Aboriginal applicant with supports that includes customized campus tours, presentations and school visits, as well as pre-application, application and admission support
+Recruitment, Admission and Transition provides Aboriginal applicants with supports that includes customized campus tours, presentations and school visits, as well as pre-application, application and admission support

-Current student support pairs you with a tutor or an academic advisor who can provide advice about degree planning, course registration, add/drop dates, accommodation requests, and appeals.
-They can also help you with financial advice, referrals for housing and residence, along with information on relocation support and child care.
+Current student support pairs you with our academic advisor who can provide advice about degree planning, course registration, add/drop dates, accommodation requests and appeals.
+Tutors are available for a wide variety of subject areas and are available by drop-in or appointment.
+Our Financial Aid Advisor can help you with financial advice and referrals for housing and residence, along with information on relocation support and child care.

-Mentorship and leadership includes an Indigenous Circles of Support program that pairs incoming Indigenous students with senior Indigenous students for cultural and academic support.
+Mentorship and leadership include an Indigenous Circles of Support program that pairs incoming Indigenous students with upper-year Indigenous students for cultural and academic support.

-Student work opportunities and skills development helps you find part-time work and summer job opportunities in the areas of Youth Outreach.
-You can also access a Volunteers-in-Progress program, employment listings, and career counselling.
+Student work opportunities and skills development help you find part-time work and summer job opportunities in the areas of Youth Outreach.
+You can also access a Volunteers-in-Progress program, employment listings and career counselling.

 At university, you can explore your interests, inside and outside of the classroom.
 You will have opportunities to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, become involved in your residence community.
-Below you will find more about student life at Western.
+In this section you will find more about student life at Western.

 Clubs and Societies

-Joining a club opens up many opportunities and allows for a balance with between academic life and extracurricular activities.
+Joining a club opens up many opportunities and allows for a balance between academic life and extracurricular activities.
 With close to 167 student clubs at Western, there’s something for everyone.
-Clubs you can join include the Creative Writing Club, Electronic Gaming Association, and Fashion and Lifestyle Society.
+Clubs you can join include the Creative Writing Club, Electronic Gaming Association and Fashion and Lifestyle Society.

-The First Nations Student Association (FNSA) raises awareness about Indigenous postsecondary matters, along with supporting cultural events on campus, such as the powwow, or hosting social events throughout the year.
+The Indigenous Student Association (ISA) raises awareness about Indigenous postsecondary matters, along with supporting cultural events on campus, such as the powwow, or hosting social events throughout the year.